RudyWeber/mardi/src/pages/get-involved/index.md

 Where thousands of refugees are trapped waiting for asylum decisions whether they want to stay in Greece or not having just reached Europe via Turkey.

 # *2. DONATIONS*

-Our funds are currently on divert to [For Refugees](https://www.forrefugees.org/) who support most grassroots refugee support groups across Europe:

 <center>
 <form action="https://www.paypal.com/cgi-bin/webscr"